 - certain cancers

-If the percentage of basophils in your blood is too high, it might be due to:
+An increased percentage of basophils in your blood might be caused by:

 - a serious food allergy

 Your doctor will likely order more tests if you have a persistent increase or decrease in the levels of any of the listed types of white blood cells.